What is a discretionary trust?

 When the primary beneficiary passes away any remaining funds are distributed as specified by the settlor in the original trust deed.
 Residuary beneficiaries may be siblings, friends and even charities.
 If no one is named then Royal Mencap Society receives the balance.

 Mencap Trust will not act as executor to your Will.

 This is because we focus on running our specialist trust service.
 We work to ensure that each trust makes a positive difference to the beneficiary's life in the best way for that person, for the whole of their life.
-We are not solicitors, and we know that we do not have the knowledge or capacity to administer Wills.
+We are not solicitors, and we know that we do not have the knowledge or capacity to administer estates.